Yadnesh-Ranshevare/python_notes/DeepLearning/ANN.md

 - as you know in sparse feature most of our data will have `0` value so error will be less at `0` for that feature

-- but because of high number of `0` value the overall gradient will also became zero stopping the future updates
+- but because of high number of `0` value the overall gradient will also became zero (close to zero) stopping the future updates

 - therefore we see no changes for `y` when training curve reaches `y = 0`